samasthiti/samasthiti/_threeddesigns/harsh-pandey-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 25 feet by 50 feet which is ground, first floor, second floor, and tower room only.
-The house was designed in modern style at a budget of 3,00,000/-.The elevation contains wooden material with a variant of brown color, a wooden main door, an open balcony with the wooden panels placed vertically, and ambient light for aesthetic purposes, a glass section at the staircase portion.
+The house elevation was designed in modern style at a budget of 2,25,000/-.The elevation contains wooden material with a variant of brown color, a wooden main door, an open balcony with the wooden panels placed vertically, and ambient light for aesthetic purposes, a glass section at the staircase portion.

 **Plot size -** 25 Feet x 50 Feet